abrudz/Lazy/README.md

 # Lazily evaluated (late-binding) definition for Dyalog APL
-*True lazy (late-binding) editable SALTable ⎕FIXable definition*
+*True lazy (late-binding) editable, SALTable, Linkable, `⎕FIX`able definition*

 This user command allows defintion of arrays and tacit functions in a lazy manner, which means that their definitions are not evaluated until runtime.
-This allows SALTing, ⎕FIXing, and commenting both arrays and tacit functions, and allows tacit top-down programming.
+This allows editing, SALTing, Linking, `⎕FIX`ing, and commenting both arrays and tacit functions, and allows tacit top-down programming.

 ## Installation